pyeventsourcing/eventsourcing/docs/topics/application.rst

 Registering custom transcodings
 ===============================

-The application serialises and deserialise domain events using a :ref:`transcoder <Transcoder>` object.
+The application serialises and deserialises domain events using a :ref:`transcoder <Transcoder>` object.
 By default, the application will use the library's default JSON transcoder.
 The library's application base class registers transcodings for :class:`~uuid.UUID`, :class:`~decimal.Decimal`,